 The Sociality.io Report is our social media analytics tool for social media agencies that want to measure their social media results and make better decisions regarding social media strategies.

 This tool not only gives you valuable insights into the performance of your clients’ Instagram accounts.
 It also lets you audit their competitors’ Instagram accounts.
 This is useful, for instance, if you want to measure your client’s competitors growth rate, as it’ll be easy to assess how quickly (or slowly) their progress is made.

 You can also track conversation activities around the brand on Instagram and listen to specific keywords.
 When you finish your audit, you can create beautiful and easily understood reports for your clients to review.

 Sociality.io offers a two-week free trial.
 After that, pricing starts at $99 per month for ten social profiles.

 Sprout Social is one of the big names in the social media management space.

 It has an enterprise-grade analytics tool that allows you to assess your Instagram accounts over a specific period, track conversations about your brand online, and create beautiful reports quickly.

 Sprout Social starts at $89 per user per month.

 Keyhole is another Instagram analytics tool that allows you to monitor and analyze Instagram brands for your clients.

 You will be able to monitor real-time conversations about your brand and measure the success of your campaigns with its campaign-monitoring feature.
-It is also a very handy tool for keeping track of profitable hashtags and keywords.
+It is also a very handy tool for monitoring keywords and hashtag analytics.

 You will need to talk with the Keyhole team to discuss a custom pricing plan.

 Iconosquare’s full package is a powerful tool that allows you to discover great analytics and management capabilities.

 It also offers a free Instagram audit tool that you can use to analyze your clients’ accounts.
 All you need to do is connect your Instagram account, and they will send a free review to the email address you provide.